TubaJordan/PythonCourse/Achievement1/Exercise1.5/README.md

 ## Python and Object-Oriented Programming

-- **Overview of OOP in Python:** Object-Oriented Programming, or OOP, is a way of writing programs that are organized around "objects" rather than "actions."
+### Overview of OOP in Python

+Object-Oriented Programming, or OOP, is a way of writing programs that are organized around "objects" rather than "actions."
 In Python, this means writing code that combines both data and the functions that operate on that data into one unit, called a class.
 A class can be thought of as a blueprint for creating objects (instances of the class).
 This approach differs from procedural programming, where data and functions are separate.
 Python's OOP approach is particularly useful for managing complex programs, as it helps keep code organized and reusable.

+### Understanding Objects and Classes

-- **Understanding Objects and Classes:** A class in Python is like a template that defines the nature of an object.
+A class in Python is like a template that defines the nature of an object.
 For example, consider a class `Dog`.
 This class might include data like `name`, `age`, and `breed`, and functions (known as methods) like `bark` or `walk`.
 An object is an instance of a class.
 If we create an object `my_dog` from the class `Dog`, `my_dog` will have its own `name`, `age`, and `breed`.
 We can make many objects from the same class, each with its own specific data.
 Using classes and objects helps in organizing code, especially in complex programs, by grouping related data and functions.

-### Example
+#### Example

 ```python
 class Dog: